PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-07 04:25:02
+Last updated: 2024-04-07 04:28:18
-Random Quote: And at some point you make a choice about who you are and what you want. - Rue Bennett
+Random Quote: We have to control this fing world, or it will control you.
+And if you don't protect yourself, it makes a mess and breaks you. - Miguel Angel Felix Gallardo